Shanu Lahiri: Book and publication

 "Ma wielded both brush and ladle with ease and enthusiasm and effortlessly dipped into her crucible of cumin and cobalt blue.
-'Tabled' has been conceived largely out of the persistent demands for my mother's recipes from satiated diners and was a work in progress for her, almost till she passed away.
+'Tabled' has been conceived largely out of the persistent demands for my mother's recipes from satiated diners and was a work in progress for her, almost till she died.
 It is a free flowing anecdotal installation, compiled in no particular direction-an assemblage of illustrations, photos, quirks, recipes and minor narratives.".

 She was also a published poet under the pseudonym Hasna Banu.

 Public art projects

 Lahiri was also involved in public art and graffiti art projects throughout Kolkata.
 Beginning in the 1980s, through her 'Love Calcutta Project' she encouraged street children and students to paint on the walls of Kolkata in an effort to beautify the city.
 The previous decade had been a politically tumultuous one due to the Naxalite movement, which left the city's walls covered with political posters, slogans, and aggressive graffiti.
 In 1984 Lahiri gathered students of La Martiniere Calcutta to paint over their school wall with colourful art and murals.
 Gradually this movement caught on, and in the coming years she was involved in similar public art projects in various parts of the city such as Jadu Babu's Bazaar in the Bhowanipore area, the fish market at Sreebhumi, Fort William, and other areas in north and south Calcutta.
 Inspired by the folk dolls of Bengal, she created a statue of Parama on the Kolkata Bypass.

 In the 1980s she moved to the Lake Town neighbourhood, where she formed a local group known as bhavana.
 This group engaged in garbage clean-up drives and also painted neighbourhood walls with graffiti art.
 Lahiri had her own food stall at the local Durga Puja annual fete, selling kebabs.

 The fact that today hardly any of her murals survive or have been allowed to fade due to sheer neglect or her iconic sculpture like ‘Parama’, which had become an icon of the city and was synonymous with the artist was torn down-is a comment on the apathy and callousness of the public culture of the city.

 She had also lent her hand with jatra, stage and theatre design with companies like- Pangea World Theatre, Notto Company, Manjusri Chaki Dance Company, Music of the Drums amongst others.